 You also get these air travel benefits:

-For a limited time, earn a total of 4 AAdvantage® miles for every $1 spent on eligible American Airlines purchases through December 31, 2022.
-After that, earn 2 miles per $1 on eligible American Airlines purchases.
+Earn a total of 4 AAdvantage® miles for every $1 spent on eligible American Airlines purchases.

 Earn 1x AAdvantage® mile for every $1 spent on other purchases.